AT&T says FCC "cherry-picks" facts in T-Mobile spat

-Dec 1 AT&T Inc (T.N) accused the staff of the top U.S. communications regulator of being "one-sided" in a critical report on AT&T's proposed buy of T-Mobile USA from Deutsche Telekom (DTEGn.DE).
+AT&T Inc accused the staff of the top U.S. communications regulator of being "one-sided" in a critical report on AT&T's proposed buy of T-Mobile USA from Deutsche Telekom.

 "The report cherry-picks facts to support its (the staff) views, and ignores facts that don't.
 Where facts were lacking, the report speculates," said Jim Cicconi, AT&T's chief lobbyist, in a statement.